 Performance and Features

-The cookware is oven safe to 350 degrees F. and safe for all cooktops exception induction.
+The cookware is oven safe to 350-degrees F. and safe for all cooktops except induction.

 Note: The cookware must be hand washed.
 Is not dishwasher safe; the porcelain finish will be lost.
 Besides, they are a snap to clean.
 No scrubbing and the food falls off with a soft sponge or dishcloth.
 Do not use abrasives or metal utensils.